 After use, the gloves can be wiped down or machine-washed at 30 degrees C or below, and there’s a useful clip to secure them together and hang them up.
 Available in four sizes, XS-L and in a choice of green or plum, they also come in a protective cloth bag, which is a nice touch.
 They may not be the cheapest gardening gloves, but they’re well-fitting, comfortable and durable.
 We gave them a BBC Gardener’s World Magazine Best Buy award for the best lightweight gloves for versatility.

-Buy the Feverfew Garden Company gloves from Marshalls Garden.
+Buy Feverfew Garden Company gloves from Feverfew

 Clip Gloves General Purpose